MikeZhang69/Market-Indices-Analysis/ANALYSIS_REPORT.md

 - Various China market corrections

 Yet, investors who held through these storms came out ahead. **Market timing is nearly impossible; time IN the market is what matters.**

+Our market timing cost analysis (see section above) demonstrates the devastating impact of trying to time the market: missing just 10 of the best trading days out of 9,050 total days (0.11% of all days) can cost you over 55% of your potential returns.
+The best trading days often occur during periods of high volatility, right after the worst days.
+If you're out of the market trying to avoid losses, you'll likely miss the biggest gains too.

 #### Rule 3: Diversification Still Matters
 While all markets trend upward over long periods, they don't move in lockstep: